 Hey y’all!
 Today I’m back with a bonus blog post, because there’s just a lot I want to share this week.
 In case you don’t already know, one month ago I dove in and became a Beautycounter consultant.
 Although this means I’ve added something else onto my already full plate, it is one of the best decisions I’ve made.
 In fact, my only regret about becoming a Beautycounter consultant is that I didn’t do it sooner!
 Therefore, today I wanted to pop on with a little bonus post and share the answers to a few FAQ’s about becoming a Beautycounter consultant.

 PS.
 If you’re unfamiliar with Beautycounter, take a look at this post first which explains more about Beautycounter’s mission and why I joined.
+And if you’re interested in learning more about clean beauty, you can sign up for my newsletter here.
+I will share clean beauty education, tips for switching to safer products, and some of my favorite clean beauty products!

 1.What is required to become a Beautycounter consultant?